Resources

-The below responses are based on my expertise as a parenting coach, as well as my experience as a parent and as someone navigating my own gender.
+The below reflections are based on my expertise as a parenting coach, as well as my experience as a parent and as someone navigating parenting and gender.
 I am not a medical provider or mental health professional.

 My child is trans, nonbinary, or gender-creative and I want to support them.
 Is it okay that I feel like I’ve lost my son/daughter?